lukemiller01/rocketstart-web/README.md

 - [Redux](https://redux.js.org/) is a library for managing state in a React app.
 - [Umami Analytics](https://umami.is/) is a privacy-focused Google Analytics alternative.
 - [Netlify](https://www.netlify.com/) is used to deploy the client-side application.
-- [MJML](https://mjml.io/) is a markdown language used to create responsive emails.
+- [MJML](https://mjml.io/) is a markdown language used to create responsive HTML emails.
 - [Postmark](https://postmarkapp.com/) is used for transactional authentication emails.

 ## Notes